 Breath more often

-Due to the lack of oxygen, it becomes hard to breath normally, you will notice that your lungs will not get full like it does in the normal altitude, and you will need to take deeper breaths, calm down, it is all part of the disease.
+Due to the lack of oxygen, it becomes hard to breathe normally, you will notice that your lungs will not get full as it does in the normal altitude, and you will need to take deeper breaths, calm down, it is all part of the disease.
 Especially if you are doing any exercise, or just walking around the city, stop and take deep breaths more often.

 Smell something strong

-If you are having difficulty to breath, try smelling something strong, you can buy in any pharmacy in Peru something called Agua de Florida, which is a small bottle of a yellow cologne made of a mix of different herbs, it is a famous medicine amoung the South American tribes and cures many things, between then, the headaches and the breath difficulty, drop it on your hand, place your hands close to your nose and smell it, if you wish you can pass it on your forehead, face and neck.
+If you are having difficulty to breath, try smelling something strong, you can buy in any pharmacy in Peru something called Agua de Florida, which is a small bottle of a yellow cologne made of a mix of different herbs, it is a famous medicine among the South American tribes and cures many things, between then, the headaches and the breathing difficulty.

 Watch out what you eat